 flow shows the order in which the activities are performed in a BPMN process and is represented by a solid graphical line.
 The types of sequence are as follows:

-The sequence property allows you to define the type of sequence.
-The following code example illustrates how to create a sequence flow.
+The sequence property allows to define the type of sequence.

 using System;